siyuan-bruce/siyuan-bruce.github.io/_posts/2021-10-02-Mathmatical-Background.md

 Axioms 6 and 7 taken together are often called linearity.
 Axiom 6 allows a vector to be multiplied by any complex number.

 ## 3. Bras and Kets
 As we have seen, the complex numbers have a dual version: in the form of complex conjugate numbers.
 In the same way, a complex vector space has a dual version that is essentially the complex conjugate vector space.
 For every ket-vector $\vert A\rangle$ , there is a "bra" vector in the dual space, denoted by $\langle A\vert$ .
-Why the strange terms bra and ket?
-Shortly, we will define inner products of bras and kets, using expressions like $\langle B \vert A\rangle$ to form bra-kets or brackets.
+Why the strange terms bra and ket Shortly, we will define inner products of bras and kets, using expressions like $\langle B \vert A\rangle$ to form bra-kets or brackets.
 Inner products are extremely important in the mathematical machinery of quantum mechanics, and for characterizing vector spaces in general.

 Bra vectors satisfy the same axioms as the ket-vectors, but there are two things to keep in mind about the correspondence between kets and bras:
 1. Suppose $\langle A\vert$ is the bra corresponding to the ket $\vert A\rangle$ , and $\langle B\vert$ is the bra corresponding to the ket $\vert B\rangle$ .
 Then the bra corresponding to